Santhoshty/dotfiles/README.md

 ## To Do

-- Potential wlsunset for coordinate themed night filter
-- Left channel speaker audio doesnt work sometimes?
-- LXappearance for GTK themes
+- LXappearance for GTK themes - 2MB (doesnt work try nwg-look)
-- Force scaling on x11